YongjunJeong/crypto-insight-dashboard-poc/readme.md

 ## 6. Cost considerations

 - Queries are executed only while the Streamlit app is running.
 - Each query result is cached for 60 seconds to avoid excessive calls.
-- Auto Stop on your SQL Warehouse helps keep demo costs minimal.